FREQUENTLY

 Students who have spent at least two years of high school in Israel, provided they are Israeli citizens.
 Students who are not Israeli citizens are not required to serve in the IDF upon graduation.

 Yes, students can stay in the program as long as they start Naale at least three months before their parents make Aliyah.
-In order to remain eligible for Naale benefits, students must continue living in the dorms and adhering to the school weekend schedule.
-In such a case, students may certainly go home for free weekends.
-If parents plan to make Aliyah while their child is a Naale student, it is best to discuss this ahead of time with the Regional Manager and Aliyah coordinator, as the student’s Aliyah benefits might be affected.
+In order to remain eligible for Naale benefits, students must continue living in the dorms and adhering to the schools’ weekend schedule.

-Covid regulations permitting, we love it when families visit the campuses.
-Please be in touch directly with schools to arrange your visit ahead of time.
-And check out our Instagram and Facebook live sessions with our schools to find out more! (link)
+We love it when families visit the campuses.
+Please be in touch with the school directly to arrange your visit ahead of time.
+And check out our Instagram and Facebook live sessions with our schools to find out more!

 Yes.
-Be aware that each school has its own policy regarding how much school students can miss for family events and visits.
+Be aware that each school has its own policy regarding how much school students can miss for family events and visits, please make arrangments with the school in advance.
 We encourage parents to schedule visits during or adjacent to school vacations to minimize school absences.

 Naale students have to be between the ages of 13-16 when they start the program.
 But you can begin the registration process right away and we’ll be in touch when registration begins!